shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narration.md

 |.|||
 |--|--|--|
 | Initiation |  Accident/breakdown.. psyche read as separation, lost. growing and understanding life. prehistory outside (territory) now inside change. (addice: separation and going to ideal) Opposition to ego .
 How to make beauty out of pain.
-1) Initiation > mentoring > reveal the path of one genius
+1) Initiation > mentoring > reveal the path of one genius  The Dynamics of Transformation in the Human Psyche
 | The Journey |
 | The Fall | Fall into underworld loss of innocence and bliss, expulsion from a kind of paradise (Adam  & Eve)
 | Death and rebirth |